-- CEWS covers up to 75% of the first CAD \$58.7K normally paid to eligible employees, representing a benefit of up to CAD \$847 per week, per eligible employee, between March 15, 2020 and at least December 31, 2020. - As a result, for the three and six months ended June 30, 2020, the Company recorded an offset to operating expenses from hotels and resorts of CAD \$1.2M and CAD\$1.4M, respectively, and to administrative and general expenses of CAD\$0.2M and CAD\$0.2M, respectively.
+- CEWS covers up to 75% of the first CAD \$58.7K normally paid to eligible employees, representing a benefit of up to CAD \$847 per week, per eligible employee, between March 15, 2020 and at least December 31, 2020.
+Legislation has been proposed that would extend CEWS through June 2021, however this legislation has not yet been passed and details are still being finalized. - As a result, for the three and nine months ended September 30, 2020, the Company recorded an offset to operating expenses from hotels and resorts of CAD \$2.3M and CAD\$3.7M, respectively, and to administrative and general expenses of CAD\$0.1M and CAD\$0.3M, respectively.